 Today I’d like to examine these trends in a bit more detail.
 I will start with a more thorough review of the facts relating to economic inequality and an assessment of some of the leading explanations that have been advanced.
 Then I will broaden my perspective to consider other sources of unease, namely, job displacement and income volatility.
 Finally, I will turn to some policy considerations.

 A natural place to begin is by looking at average real compensation, that is, average wages plus benefits for an hour of work adjusted for inflation.
 In the U.S., the growth in average real compensation has roughly tracked growth in labor productivity, which measures the value of output per hour of work adjusted for inflation.
-When U.S. labor productivity growth slowed sharply and unexpectedly in the early 1970s and then stayed sluggish1 for the next 25 years, growth in average real compensation also was sluggish.
-Then, in the mid-1990s, labor productivity growth surprised us again, only this time, thankfully, on the upside: it suddenly took a big jump up—to over 3% at an annual rate—and it has stayed in that vicinity ever since.
+When U.S. labor productivity growth slowed sharply and unexpectedly in the early 1970s, and then stayed sluggish for the next 25 years, growth in average real compensation also was sluggish.3 Then, in the mid-1990s, labor productivity growth surprised us again, only this time, thankfully, on the upside: it suddenly took a big jump up—to over 3 percent at an annual rate—and it has stayed in that vicinity ever since.
 As I mentioned, this development probably stemmed mainly from technological innovations and the huge investments businesses made to harness them for production.
 How has this affected average real compensation growth?
-It has jumped, too, also hitting a 3% rate.2
+It has jumped, too, also hitting a 3 percent rate.4

 What explains the rising economic inequality?